 - Net acreage calculations.
 The density metrics are based on estimates of "net" buildable land, consistent with the Area Plan.
 Net buildable land is the remaining acreage after removing land for streets, Significant Resource Overlay Zones, storm water facilities, existing homes, wetlands, and the two planned parks. - Maximum densities.
-For initial buildout, tThe maximum number of dwellings in a subdistrict is the net buildable acres divided by the average lot sizes assumed in the Area Plan: 10,000 net sq. ft. for R-10 Large Lot Single Family; 7,000 net sq. ft.for R-7 Medium Lot-Single Family; and 5,000 net sq. ft. for Small Lot-Single Family.
-Accessory Dwelling Units and Duplexes are exempt from maximum density requirements. - Middle Housing Requirement.
-For initial buildout, proposals submitted on or after November 18, 2021 must include middle housing as a portion of every proposed development.
-Details are provided in WC 4.127(.06), Table 1. - Density exemptions for Middle Housing redevelopment After lots in the Master Plan area have been developed with at least one residential unit, redevelopment to add middle housing units other than townhouses shall be exempt from maximum density requirements.
+For initial buildout, t∓he maximum number of dwellings in a subdistrict is the net buildable acres divided by the average lot sizes assumed in the Area Plan: 10,000 net sq. ft. for R-10 Large Lot Single Family; 7,000 net sq. ft.for R-7 Medium Lot Single Family; and 5,000 net sq. ft. for Small Lot Single Family.
+Accessory Dwelling Units and Duplexes are exempt from maximum density requirements.

+Density exemptions for Middle Housing redevelopment - After

+lots in the Master Plan area have been developed with at least one residential unit, redevelopment to add middle housing units other than townhouses shall be exempt from maximum density requirements.
 The maximum density for townhouses is established by the Residential Neighborhood Zone provisions (Wilsonville Code Section 4.127).